Genre: Business Planning and Forecasting

 If You Can’t Beat’em…

 A major theme from this book is that “Past performance is not indicative of future results” (339).
-This is especially true with regards to the stock market.
+This is especially true with regard to the stock market.
 Silver looked at how a few different mutual funds performed from 2002-2006 and then from 2007-2011 and found no correlation.

 All of the funds he looked at outperformed the market in the initial time frame but then either performed equally to the market or underperformed for the next time frame.
 Eugene Fama also did a study like this in the 50s and came up with three forms of